scipopt/SCIP.jl/README.md

 ## Update (August 2020)

-It is no longer required to install [SCIP](http://scip.zib.de) itself before you can use this package.
-There now exists a [BinaryBuilder.jl](https://github.com/JuliaPackaging/BinaryBuilder.jl) generated package [SCIP_jll.jl](https://github.com/JuliaBinaryWrappers/SCIP_jll.jl) which is installed automatically as a dependency.
+On MacOS and Linux, it is no longer required to install the [SCIP](https://scipopt.org/) binaries using this package.
+There now exists a
+[BinaryBuilder.jl](https://github.com/JuliaPackaging/BinaryBuilder.jl) generated
+package [SCIP_jll.jl](https://github.com/JuliaBinaryWrappers/SCIP_jll.jl) which
+is installed automatically as a dependency.

+On Windows, the separate installation of SCIP is still mandatory.

-So, with if you use Julia version 1.3 or newer, you can get started simply with
+Under Julia 1.3 or more recent, you can use this default installation:

     pkg> add SCIP

-See below for support of custom SCIP installations.
+If you use an older Julia version, Windows or want a custom SCIP installation, see below for the build steps.

 ## Update (March 2019)